-- (2) The BSc in Environmental and Conservation Sciences program requires coursework in resource assessment, environmental philosophy, environmental policy, and natural resource/environmental economics.
+(2) The BSc in Environmental and Conservation Sciences program requires coursework in basic sciences, environmental sciences, resource assessment, environmental philosophy, environmental policy, and natural resource/ environmental economics.
 Students must choose a major by their second year of study.
-Students may wish to consult with an academic advisor about selection of Approved Program Electives. - Requirements of the Faculty Core and the BSc in Environmental and Conservation Sciences Program Core
+Students should consult with an academic advisor about selection of Approved Program Electives.

+(3) Requirements of the BSc in Environmental and Conservation Sciences Program Core (81)